Federal and MA Nursing Home Laws & Regulations

 Federal nursing home regulations are in the Code of Federal Regulations (CFR) Chapter 42, Part 483, Subpart B-Requirements for Long Term Care Facilities.
 These protections for nursing home residents were established in 1987 and revised in 2016 to reflect substantial advances in theory and practice of care delivery and safety made since the law’s inception.
 As mentioned, these federal regulations apply only to facilities that receive Medicare and/or Medicaid funding, the vast majority of nursing homes

-Appendix PP of the State Operations Manual (SOM) details federal nursing home survey protocols and interpretive guidelines to clarify the intent of the 42 CFR 483 regulations discussed above.
+Federal nursing home survey protocols and interpretive guidelines are detailed in Appendix PP of the State Operations Manual (SOM) [scroll down to the Downloads section].
+These protocols and interpretive guidelines clarify the intent of 42 CFR 483 federal regulations discussed above.
 All nursing home surveyors are required to use these protocols in assessing a nursing home’s compliance with federal regulations.
 Appendix PP will also help you better understand federal regulations.
 Interpretive guidelines are assigned to one or more related regulations arranged by a number prefaced with the letter “F” (called “F Tags”).

-Massachusetts nursing home regulations 105 CMR 150.000, Licensing of Long-Term Care Facilities are issued by the Department of Public Health (“DPH”).
+Massachusetts nursing home regulations, 105 CMR 150.000 Standards for Long-Term Care Facilities, are issued by the Department of Public Health (“DPH”).
 As you’ll see, MA assigns “levels” to long-term care beds based on the intensity of care provided.
 Nursing homes are included in Levels 1 and 2.
 Level 1 is considered the most intensive care and meets Medicare’s daily skilled care criteria.
 Level 2 is also skilled, but less intensive and may or may not meet Medicare’s skilled care criteria.

 Massachusetts Attorney General nursing home regulations, 940 CMR 4.00, fall under state Consumer Protection law, Ch.
 93A, designed to supplement existing statutes and regulations.
 940 CMR defines possible unfair or deceptive acts or practices in nursing.
 The Attorney General works and cooperates with other state and federal agencies in enforcing 940 CMR 4.00.